Gabriel Tiacoh: Career

 He took part in the inaugural World Championships in Athletics, and was knocked out in the quarter-final stage of the men's 400 m.
 In 1984 he started by winning the 400 metres event at the African Championships in Athletics in Rabat.
 A few weeks later, at the Olympic Games, he managed to win the silver medal with 44.54 seconds, a new African record.
 At 20 years of age, Tiacoh had become the first Olympic medal winner from a West African country.
-He also ran in the 4×400 metres relay at the competition, but the men's team (including Georges Kablan Degnan, Avognan Nogboum and René Djédjémel Mélédjé) was knocked out in the semi-finals.
+He also ran in the 4×400 metres relay at the competition, but the men's team (including Georges Kablan Degnan, Avognan Nogboun and René Djédjémel Mélédjé) was knocked out in the semi-finals.

 He lost his continental 400 m title to Innocent Egbunike at the 1985 African Championships in Athletics, although Tiacoh still managed to win a silver medal.
 The following year he improved his African 400 m record twice; first with a run of 44.32, then another of 44.30 seconds (which was the fastest by any athlete that season).
-He also managed to become the NCAA champion that year.
+He also managed to become the NCAA champion that year for the Washington State Cougars track and field team.
 Tiacoh ran at the 1987 World Championships in Athletics and easily progressed through the heats to the final.
 However, he only managed to finish in seventh place in the 400 m final as he could not match his previous form (his semi-final time of 44.69 s would have been enough to gain the bronze).

+Tiacoh won the British AAA Championships title in the 400 metres event at the 1987 AAA Championships.

 At the 1988 African Championships in Athletics, he was again beaten into second place by Egbunike.
 The Côte d'Ivoire team managed a silver medal in the relay event.
 Tiacoh represented his country at the Olympics for a second time, but he could not repeat his medal success and was eliminated in the quarter-finals after finishing in fifth place.
 He helped the Ivorian relay team to the Olympic semi-final, but they finished in sixth position and did not qualify for the final.

 His final year of major competitions was 1989: he regained his 400 m African title at the 1989 African Championships in Athletics and also won a gold medal at the first Jeux de la Francophonie.
 Representing Africa at the 1989 IAAF World Cup, he finished third in the 400 m for the bronze medal.

 Tiacoh died in 1992 in Atlanta of tuberculous meningitis caused by miliary tuberculosis at the age of 29.
 He remains the 400 m national record holder for Côte d'Ivoire.

 He had an annual track and field meeting named in his honour – the Gabriel Tiacoh meet in Abidjan.